MkshSahani/algorithms/README.md

 # algorithms
-Sorting and Searching algorithms using C++
+Sorting and Searching algorithms using C,C++,python